DhwaniPanjwani/RentalCompanyDatabase/README.md

 and support data-driven decision-making for the organization

 Script 1 has the data
-Script 2 has several queries which analyses the data
+Script 2 and 3 have several queries which analyses the data